Soohyeuk/pixels-to-predictions/README.md

 [Competition Link](https://www.kaggle.com/competitions/pixels-to-predictions/overview)

 P.S.
 The notebook is focused on running it on a Kaggle notebook, not on local level.
+To easily replicate, create a notebook in Kaggle, then import this ipynb file.

 Fine-tuning `HuggingFaceTB/SmolVLM-500M-Instruct` for the ScienceQA-style visual multiple-choice competition.
 The model takes an image plus a question and choices, and predicts the correct 0-indexed answer.